johnshiver/plankton/README.md

   or not the task GetHash algorithm doesnt have collisions.
 If there are collisions such that two tasks with different parameters have the same hash, then the DAG cannot be effectively recreated.
+- create API server for scheduler, so it can create dag runs.  can be used by eventual whale / borg package that schedules the tasks